manoelcampos/auto-class-accessors-java/README.md

 ## Motivation

-JDK 16 introduced the [record type](https://openjdk.org/jeps/395), which are shallowly classes providing automatic getters and other utilities.
+JDK 16 introduced the [record type](https://openjdk.org/jeps/395), which are shallowly-immutable classes providing automatic getters and other utilities.
 However, [records cannot be fully used as JPA entities](https://thorben-janssen.com/java-records-hibernate-jpa/#records-cant-be-entities).

 This way, lots of people rely on [Lombok](https://projectlombok.org) to generate getters and setters for their entities.
 However, Lombok is an annotation processor that poses some challenges for projects with a more complex setup.
 For instance: